marcobaturan/news_summarizer/README.md

 of this project.

 ## Abstract
-news summarizer is a simple program who reads the URL from YouTube, extract the transcription and resume by points the key ideas.
+News summarizer is a simple program who reads the URL from YouTube, extract the transcription and resume by points the key ideas.
 Reduce the amount of time invest in news.